adwaitupadhyaya/VisionaryBytes/README.md

 solutions.
 Upon completion of the task, service providers can mark the job as finished.
 As a crucial aspect of the platform, customers can rate the service providers.
 This information helps other users in making informed choices and assists service providers in enhancing their service quality.

-Tech Stack: Django
+Tech Stack: Django.

-Features: Recommendation based on ratings.
+Features: Recommendation based and validated service providers.

 Originality: Gamification, Ratings